Contents

 Crown Jewels

 Okay, jewel lovers, brace yourselves!
 The Crown Jewels at the Tower of London are no ordinary gems—they’re packed with over 23,000 sparkling stones, including the world-famous Cullinan diamond and the Imperial State Crown.
-Guarded with serious security, these jewels have witnessed centuries of coronations, royal events, and even a failed heist.
+Guarded by Yeoman Warders, Tower guards, and the Tower Warden, these jewels have witnessed centuries of coronations, royal events, and even a failed heist.

 Inside Tower of London - White Tower